robjg/dido/docs/DIDO-DATA.md

 A `DataSchema` consists of [SchemaField](http://rgordon.co.uk/projects/dido/current/api/dido/data/SchemaField.html)s A `SchemaField` of a `DataSchema` will always hav an index > 0, a non-null field name, and a type.
-No constraints are put on the type data.
+No constraints are put on the type of data.
 Nested `DidoData` and repeating nested `DidoData` are also supported, although to what extent these are implemented by the formatters is limited.
 For instance, there is currently no way to return a nested `DidoData` field from the column of a CSV file.

+### Instances of Dido Data

+An instance of `DidoData` is often a wrapper over the underlying data read from some source.
+That which wraps a `ResultSet` returned from a SQL query just passes all accessor methods through to the underlying implementation.
+This is to allow a simple single threaded copy, such as out to CSV, to be as performant as possible.
+This wrapper instance in not immutable.
+Data should be copied to an immutable type before publication to another thread.

-Various implementations of `DidoData` exist and include [MapData](http://rgordon.co.uk/projects/dido/current/api/dido/data/MapData.html) and [ArrayData](http://rgordon.co.uk/projects/dido/current/api/dido/data/ArrayData.html) amongst others.
-These are immutable and thread safe implementations.
+Immutable and implementations of `DidoData` exist and include [MapData](http://rgordon.co.uk/projects/dido/current/api/dido/data/MapData.html) and [ArrayData](http://rgordon.co.uk/projects/dido/current/api/dido/data/ArrayData.html) amongst others.

+### Creating Dido Data

 Convenience static creation methods exist on `DidoData` which will use the implementation that is considered the most performant for general use in any release.